VirtusLab/git-machete-intellij-plugin/CHANGE-NOTES.md

 ## Unreleased

+## v3.0.3
+- Enabled Ctrl + mouse click to work as a right-click for Mac users

 ## v3.0.2
 - Enabled context-menu <i>Override Fork Point...</i> action for branches that are out of sync (red-edge).
 - Fixed missing <i>Open Git Machete Tab</i> in Git menu.